 “We’ve achieved a broadcast-quality look in a news-and-information format, combined with rich post-production values,” said Springmann.
 “The Zacharias family is wonderful, so authentic and genuine.
 I’d love to follow Callie and Lexie as they grow up, to share more about their enhanced quality of life experiences with the Cochlear implant.”
 The video will appear initially on RadioMD.com and Lifeloveandhealth.com.

-Our goal is to promote health literacy and education by engaing the audience in an entertaining and memorable listening experience.
+Our goal is to promote health literacy and education by engaging the audience in an entertaining and memorable viewing & listening experience.
 The American health and wellness story is explored through interviews conducted by host Christopher Springmann.
-His guests typically include physicians, patients, healthcare professionals, consumers and researchers.
+His guests typically include physicians, patients, healthcare professionals, consumers and researchers plus authors and spokespersons.

 Dreams do come true, yes, but the road to a better future for you and your family is often rough, with enough twists-and-emotional turns to give you some serious doubts.